alexchacon2341/collaboration-competition-ddpg/Report.md

 ### Suggestions

-While the agent was able to converge on a policy that solved the environment, the learning process was quite slow, taking nearly five hours to complete.
-An extension of DDPG may still improve the learning rate.
-Although the environment was solved for a single agent, modifications that allow the DDPG model to train with multiple agents may speed learning, as the agents would be able to gather experiences concurrently and share their outcomes.
+While the agents were able to converge on a policy that solved the environment, it would be interesting to see how their performance would compare against DQN models besides the standard one.
+Extensions of the DQN algorithm such Double DQN, Dueling DQN, or Rainbow may converge on a more optimal policy in a shorter period.